-WCTC's definition of service learning: a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Service learning integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.

 WCTC has a longstanding tradition of incorporating service into curriculum.
 Every year, WCTC students complete thousands of service hours for the community.
-These experiences not only strengthen the valuable partnership between WCTC and its surrounding community, but they also provide a way for students to solidify the real world skills that will help them land jobs after graduation.
+These experiences not only strengthen the valuable partnership between WCTC and its surrounding community, but also provide a way for students to solidify the real-world skills that will help them land jobs after graduation.

-For nearly eight years, WCTC carpentry and masonry students have been working in the Waukesha community to provide homes and home improvements for people in need.
-Working with such organizations as the Waukesha Housing Authority, Roger's Place, and the Department of Natural Resources, these students have helped refurbish and rebuild many homes in the community while at the same time refining the skills they will need to be successful in the workforce.
-WCTC is very proud of these students, as they have completed some truly amazing projects.
+WCTC Carpentry students have been working in the Waukesha community to provide homes and home improvements for people in need.
+Working with such organizations as the Waukesha Housing Authority, Roger's Place and the Department of Natural Resources, these students have helped refurbish and rebuild many homes in the community while at the same time refining the skills needed to be successful in the workforce.